msqr1/Vosklet/README.md

 - A speech recognizer built on Vosk that can be run on the browser, inspired by [vosk-browser](https://github.com/ccoreilly/vosk-browser), but built from scratch and no code taken!
 - Designed with strong exception safety
 - See the examples folder for ways to use the API
-- See the devel folder for the absolutely newest build (not guaranteed to work) and the JS build script
+- See the devel folder for the newest build (not guaranteed to work) and the JS build script

 # Additions to vosk-browser:
 - Download multiple models
 - Model storage path management (for multiple models)
 - Model ID management (for model updates)
+- Smaller JS size
+- Doesn't need another file when using AudioWorkletNode

 # User agent notes
 ## SharedArrayBuffer